starzzots/MoreBots/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------
 1) First grab the code from here and put into your own envirement

-2) Then pip install r- requirements.txt
+2) Then pip install -r requirements.txt
    -this will install all libraries needed for this method -its only a few just pywin32, numpy, pyautogui, keyboard -Ill explain later how I use them in my scripts